Per Alas Porci…

 (The Wikipedia post, When Pigs Fly throws some light on the quotation)

 But what to do first?
-Without the momentum of a project in recent progress or an Endeavourers theme to ruminate on, the question seemed urgent because, by now, the feeling of being a woman who has drawn a line was beginning to give way to the, more familiar, feeling of being a woman whose time has been always already been divided up and allocated and portioned out to pretty much everyone who and everything that is in need of immediate attention.
+Without the momentum of a project in recent progress or an Endeavourers theme to ruminate on, the question seemed urgent because, by now, the feeling of being a woman who has drawn a line was beginning to give way to the, more familiar, feeling of being a woman whose time has always already been divided up and allocated and portioned out to pretty much everyone who and everything that is in need of immediate attention.

 So, late but kindly welcomed, I jumped into Elizabeth’s ‘Oh, Granny! • Granny Square Sewalong 2026’.